webdevphi/Winter-2018-Workshops/1-React/README.md

   "presets" : ["es2015", "react"]
 }
 ```
-This is a simple one, all we are saying here is we want to use ECMAScript 2015 Spec and react (JSX)
+This is a simple one, all we are saying here is we want babel to translate our code from es2015 Spec and the React (JSX) code to regular es5 code.
+..
+Yes the version names of ECMAScript (es) / JavaScript are awful and really confusing but all we have to understand is that ES5 is the version of ECMAScript that runs in most browsers.

 *Webpack*